 “I help people learn to recognise and follow their own inner guidance, and have unerring faith in their ability to achieve the goals that inspire and excite them".

 She gives piano lessons in the City of London EC4 to adult beginners, re-starters and enthusiasts, helping them play the music that they love and long to play.
 She also teaches piano teachers helping them with their own repertoire, teaching techniques and performance anxiety.
 One of her specialities is to teach everyone to play spontaneously, whatever their musical experience, by ear or improvising.

 Recognising the need, she pioneered Practical Psychology for Musicians in 1986 to help musicians teach, learn and perform more effectively and enjoyably.
 Her lectures, workshops and private consultations on the subject are widely recognised as an essential part of all musicians’ professional development.

-Director of the Piano Teachers' Course, EPTA UK since 2008, Lucinda continues to be passionate about helping teachers teach in the way that their pupils and students want to learn.
+Director of the The Piano Teachers' Course UK since 2008, Lucinda continues to be passionate about helping teachers teach in the way that their pupils and students want to learn.

 She also runs a five-day course to inspire and refresh instrumental and vocal music teaching, learning and performing in London for allmusicians, which includes practical psychology, playing by ear, improvising and (optional) dance for musicians.

-Angela Young, former student and member of the audience at a students' concert, March 2016
+AY, former piano student and member of the audience at a students' concert, March 2016